Dynamic-Capital/Dynamic-Capital/dynamic/intelligence/agi/README.md

 `FineTuneTrainer.fine_tune_from_benchmark` wraps these primitives so pipeline runners can benchmark DAI, DAGI, and DAGS, ingest the missing knowledge, and harvest batches without manually wiring datasets.

+## Operational Q&A sessions

+`qa.build_domain_qa_session` translates the curated knowledge base into a structured transcript with three anchors:

+1. Capabilities and current performance metrics.
+2. Negative and positive improvement signals to prioritise.
+3. Human oversight, awareness, and metacognition guidance.

+Use these sessions to brief operators ahead of fine-tune or deployment cycles so the qualitative context travels with the quantitative benchmarks.